riceissa/issarice.com/wiki/hiring-and-judging-character.md

   for romantic relationships).
 - both are clearly important: you need to hire people to get tasks done, and you want to find good friends/partner(s)
-- both can take quite a bit of commitnment to accurately judge
+- both can take quite a bit of commitment to accurately judge
 - both can end disastrously
 - in both scenarios, there can be multiple people doing the judging, so there can be some gossip among those "in the know"